Latest News

 $40 Million in Advocacy Programs for Youth in Foster Care

-SAN DIEGO, California (May 22, 2023) California Court Appointed Special Advocate Association (California CASA) applauds Governor Gavin Newsom’s decision to restore $40 million for programs for children and youth in foster care in the revised FY 2023-24 budget.
+SAN DIEGO, CA (May 22, 2023) California Court Appointed Special Advocate Association (California CASA) applauds Governor Gavin Newsom’s decision to restore $40 million for programs for children and youth in foster care in the revised FY 2023-24 budget.
 The $20 million state appropriations in both FY 2023-24 and FY 2024-25 will expand the vital advocacy services that nearly 12,000 CASA volunteers provide annually to 13,000 children and youth in foster care, who are very often victims of neglect, abuse, or exploitation.

 “We thank Governor Newsom and the Legislature for prioritizing the needs of children and youth in foster care,” said Sharon M. Lawrence, Esq., Chief Executive Officer, California CASA.
 “We were pleased to garner bipartisan support, and leadership from key legislators and budget subcommittees, in recognizing the positive impact of this funding.
 The model of one CASA volunteer advocating for one child works, and this investment from our state is an important validation of its power and potential.”